 After the blank calibration, replace one of the blank cuvettes in the sample cell holder with a gold nanoparticle sample, keeping the reference cuvette untouched [1].

+Extract the raw experimental data for each measurement in a spreadsheet-compatible file.
+Select Property on the Scan on the command bar, then go the Print/Export tab, tick Data, Spectrum, and Parameters, then press OK.
+Click Save on the command bar and save the data as a .xls file [1].

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+Take a 500-microliter subsample of each gold nanoparticle sample [1] and prepare a dilution with 500 microliters of ultrapure water [2].
+Place the dilutions in 1-milliliter cuvettes with a final concentration of 25 micrograms per milliliter [3].

+4.5 Finally, calculate the size of the unknown gold nanoparticle sample by isolating the polynomial equation from the calibration curve to fit the mean value for the unknown maximum lambda using a derivation of quadratic formula [1].

 Results